l3uddz/cloudplow/README.md

 #### Set Rclone Command
 ```
-            "rclone_command":"move"
+            "rclone_command": "move",
 ```
-This is the desired command to be used when running any uploads (Can be move or copy)
+This is the desired command to be used when running any uploads.
+Options are `move` or `copy`.
+Default is `move`.

 #### Remove Empty Directories

 ```